ArthurRouquan/Knapsack/readme.md

 ## Implemented Algorithms

 * `bellman` solves an instance with dynamic programming scheme.
 Items doesn't have to be sorted.
-Doesn't build the entire table, only work with one column.
+Doesn't build the entire table, only works with one column.
-* `bb_best_first_seach` solves an instance a primal Branch & Bound, Best First Search.
+* `bb_best_first_seach` solves an instance using a primal Branch & Bound, Best First Search.
 Items are expected to be sorted by increasing efficiency.
 It uses two tricks to speed up the process:
   * Nodes whose the residual capacity is strictly less than the minimum weight among the remaining items are eluded.
   * The upper bound is calculated in quasi-linear time with a dichotomic search.